Broderick-Westrope/e-gommerce/README.md

 E-Gommerce uses [Task](https://taskfile.dev/) for task automation.
 Alternatively, you can use [the standard Go commands](https://go.dev/doc/tutorial/getting-started) to build and run the project.

+### Live Reloading

+To enable live reloading, install [Air](https://github.com/cosmtrek/air) and run `air` in the project directory.
+This will automatically rebuild and restart the project when changes are detected.
+It is configured to put the build in the `tmp` directory, which is ignored by Git and destroyed when it stops running.
+Configuration for Air is stored in the [`.air.toml`](./.air.toml) file.

 ### Task Automation

 Available tasks include: